Dixie Carter (wrestling): Legacy

-Former TNA wrestler Velvet Sky said that Carter "ruined it for all of us" in 2020 and, in 2021, described her as a "vile person" Sky also stated that Spike TV cancelled Impact Wrestling after they got tired "of Carter's shit".
+Various women who performed for the Knockouts division criticized Carter.
+Velvet Sky said that Carter "ruined it for all of us".
+Sky also stated that Spike TV canceled Impact Wrestling after they got tired "of Carter's shit".
 Angelina Love, Velvet Sky's tag team partner, said that working with her was "a disaster".
+Tara ended on bad terms with TNA, complaining of that the company was disorganized under Carter's leadership.